ReginaExMachina/introducing-python/README.md

 # introducing-python

-Exercises and Experiments from Introducing Python and Learning Python the Hard Way.
+Exercises and Experiments from Introducing Python.